JuanBorracho/numiko-challenge/README.md

 - [x] Link to the compiled tailwind file in the head tag
 - [x] Install tailwind intellisense vs code extension
 - [x] Test that it works with Hello World and commit

+## HTML & CSS Build

+[] Handle the colours - add our colours to the config file [] Handle the fonts - from google, link to the head, add to the config file [] Think about the layout - flex, grid, containers
+[] Think about responsive design by using the built in Tailwind breakpoints [] Remember to use semantic HTML5 tags for accessibility [] Build the UI
+[] Think about responsive images

+## JavaScript

+[] Write some javascript to animate the numbers so they count up

+## Notes